texstudio-org/texstudio/utilities/manual/source/advanced.md

 TeXstudio allows you to insert your own macros.
 These macros are defined with the \"Macros - Edit Macros\" menu.
-Macros can consist of simple text which is directly placed into txs.
+Macros can consist of simple text which is directly placed into txs (use type \"Normal\").
 It can also be an
 \"environment\" which are automatically extended by begin/end or it can be a java script.
-The needed functionality can be selected by checkbox.
+The needed macro type can be selected by radio buttons \"Normal\", \"Environment\", or \"Script\".

 The \"abbreviation\" is a pseudo-command for the latex completer.
 If the pseudo-command is completed, the macro will be inserted instead.
 Note